Items tagged “neurosurgery”

 Subarachnoid hemorrhage

-Subarachnoid hemorrhage (SAH) is one of the types of extra-axial intracranial hemorrhage and denotes the presence of blood within the subarachnoid space.
+Subarachnoid hemorrhage (SAH) is a type of extra-axial intracranial hemorrhage and denotes the presence of blood within the subarachnoid space.

 Epidemiology